Tools

 2. Easy to Clean

-This one’s pretty straightforward—since food naturally releases more easily from the surface of a ceramic pot or pan, you won’t need to scour or soak your ceramic cookware to get it clean.
-Just give it a gentle scrub with dish soap and a soft sponge to remove any debris.
-The only things while avoiding abrasive tools like steel wool at all costs—and keeping it far away from the dishwasher.
+This one’s pretty straightforward—since food naturally releases more easily from the surface of a ceramic pot or pan, you won’t need to scour or soak your ceramic cookware.
+To clean ceramic pans, just give it a gentle scrub with dish soap and a soft sponge to remove any debris.
+The only factors to keep in mind are avoiding abrasive tools like steel wool at all costs—and keeping it far away from the dishwasher.

 3. Induction-Compatible

-If you’re looking for a pan that’s compatible with an induction cooktop, ceramic cookware is a solid option that's typically compatible across all types of cooktops, from induction to gas to electric.
+If you’re looking for a pan that’s compatible with an induction cooktop, ceramic cookware is a solid option that's typically compatible across all types of cooktops, from induction to gas to electric, provided it's made of the right materials.

 2. Shorter Lifespan

 Even if you manage to carefully source a well-made ceramic pan, your cookware is still only likely to last a couple of years.
-This is due to the nature of the silicon oxide coating, which naturally releases every time you heat up your pan.
-Once that coating has worn out, your pan will no longer be non stick.
+This is due to the nature of the coating, which naturally releases every time you heat up your pan.
+Once that coating has worn out, your pan will no longer be non stick—but will still be usable, and can be made relatively non stick once more with the help of cooking fat.

 Ready to Shop?

-Like with any pot or pan, the most important thing is that you feel comfortable and safe using it.
-If you still feel unsure about cooking with regular non stick pans, ceramic cookware is a great option; there's also numerous coating-free alternatives to suit any style of cooking.
+Like with any piece of cookware, the most important thing is that you feel comfortable and safe using it.
+And if you still feel unsure about cooking with regular non stick pans, ceramic cookware is a great option with many more pros than considerations.